kawsark/terraform-gcp-consul/README.md

 ./1_acl_consul.sh
 ```

-3. Run the [2_acl_vault.sh](scripts/2_acl_vault.sh) script on Vault server nodes.
+3. This step is only relevant if you are going to use Consul as a backend for Vault.
+Run the [2_acl_vault.sh](scripts/2_acl_vault.sh) script on Vault server nodes.
 Please export the bootstrap token prior to running the script.
 Example commands are below.
 ```
 # vault-0 server
 gcloud compute --project "<project-name>" ssh --zone "us-east1-b" "vault-0"